itrnka/ha-framework/docs/modules.md

 - unified and standardized access to logic
 - logic separated from other logic (logic is exactly divided into modules)
 - large dependency injections in our classes are not required, module is accessible from all parts of code via `main()->module->myModule`
 - lazy initialization of services
 - automatic initialization by configuration in app bootstrap
-- module makes public access only for concrete functionality (everything other is private), this makes abstraction from large logic in module services
+- module makes public access only for concrete functionality (everything other is private outside module); this separates and encapsualtes large logic in module services and subservices from other app parts, so accessible are only required services

 ## How to add module instance to app